akydd/stripe_metronome/README.md

 are skipped (no invoice).

 **Hybrid billing:** provision a **subscription** generator too and start it — then close the cycle.
-The invoice carries both a usage line (`API requests (period N)`) and a subscription line, because **Stripe** manages the flat-fee subscription and adds it when it creates the invoice, alongside the metered-usage item Stripe pulled from Metronome.
+The invoice carries both a usage line (`API requests · gen … (period N)`) and a subscription line, because **Stripe** manages the flat-fee subscription and adds it when it creates the invoice, alongside the metered-usage items the `invoicing` service pulled from Metronome.
 The subscription price is a **fixed plan price owned by Stripe** — the frontend can display it but not set it:

 ```sh
 curl -s http://localhost/v1/subscription-plan            # {"amount_cents":5000,"currency":"usd"}